Skip to content

 Porcelain vs. Quartz:

 Quartz is a man-made material valued for durability and low upkeep.
-Porcelain matches these advantages while adding enhanced heat resistance and superior UV stability, ideal for both indoor and outdoor applications.
+Porcelain has these benefits and also offers better heat resistance and UV stability.
+This makes it great for indoor and outdoor use.
 Its non-porous structure makes porcelain exceptionally hygienic.

 Porcelain vs. Soapstone